 GWR will open/close on the dates/times listed below; however, access will be available approximately one week prior to the opening of GWR for you to preselect courses.

-Mailed-in registrations will not be processed until 7 a.m., the morning of opening dates listed above.
-Registration requests made after these dates must be submitted in person prior to the end of Late Registration.
+Registrations mailed-in prior to the opening of registration will not be processed until 7 a.m., according to opening dates listed above.
+Registration requests made after the end dates above must be submitted in person prior to the end of Late Registration.

 When registering for summer alternate courses, you may use GWR for up to 5 days prior to the course's start date; thereafter, you must register via Mail-In Registration or in person prior to the end of Late Registration.